cloudflare/cloudflare-docs/content/workers/configuration/versions-and-deployments/gradual-deployments.md

 ### Runtime binding

-The [Version Metadata runtime binding](/workers/runtime-apis/bindings/script-version/) in order to access version ID or version tag in the Worker.
+Use the [Version metadata binding](/workers/runtime-apis/bindings/script-version/) in to access version ID or version tag in your Worker.

 ## Limits

+### Deployments limit

-- You can only create a new deployment with the last 10 versions of your Worker
+You can only create a new deployment with the last 10 versions of your Worker

 ### Unsupported features

+These Workers features will be supported in the near future.

 - Updating [Secrets via wrangler](/workers/wrangler/commands/#secret) with a split deployment is not supported.
 You must fully deploy the latest version before using updating secrets.
 - Gradual deployments is not supported for Workers with the [mTLS binding](/workers/runtime-apis/bindings/mtls/).
 - Creating a gradual deployment with two different configurations for [Smart Placement](/workers/configuration/smart-placement/) is not supported.

-These Workers features will be supported in the near future.